-If you are seeking an effective way to seamlessly blend your tooth restoration with your natural smile, please call Arlington Dental Aesthetics at 703-527-1020 or South Riding Smiles at 703-327-7705 to learn more about dental inlays and onlays.
-Our experienced, LVI-trained cosmetic dentists welcome patients from throughout the Arlington and South Riding areas of Virginia.
+If you are seeking an effective way to seamlessly blend your tooth restoration with your natural smile, please call Arlington Dental Aesthetics at 703-527-1020 to learn more about dental inlays and onlays.
+Our experienced, LVI-trained cosmetic dentists welcome patients from throughout the Arlington area of Virginia.

 "I love these guys.
 They have being treating my family's teeth for the last 9 years and we love them.
 Very careful, easy to get an appointment, always on time and outstanding service!
 I highly recommend!!!" - R.F.

 "Everyone was super nice and helpful and really made an effort to make me feel comfortable.
 They explained everything very thoroughly and in a way you could easily understand.
 If you are looking for a new dentist I would definitely recommend South Riding Smiles!" - E.H.

 What are Porcelain Inlays?

 A porcelain inlay is a versatile dental solution for replacing old fillings or restoring teeth when decay is present inside the tooth’s cusp.
 The porcelain inlay process usually requires two dental visits to complete.